 Senza lilleri ‘un si lalleraold tuscan quote

-This old tuscan quote literally translate to: ‘can’t go far without money’.
-Therefore, this message remembers me about the risk of focusing too much on the technicality, forgetting about the funds.
+This old Tuscan quote literally translates to: ‘can’t go far without money’.
+Therefore, this message reminds me of the risk of focusing too much on technicality and forgetting about the funds.
 In other words, remember that your technical skills have an economic impact.

 Set your goal as soon as possible and split it mini goals.
-The latters are easier to achieve, easy to work on and likely to happen more often -> satisfaction!
+The latter is easier to achieve, easy to work on and likely to happen more often -> satisfaction!